PEARL: The June Birthstone | Boca Raton, FL

 - Rope is the longest length and refers to all strands longer than 36 inches

 Looking for a beautiful strand of pearls or pearl jewelry for a loved one?
-Come check out the selection of pearls that are available in our showroom at Devon's Diamonds & Decor.
+Come check out the selection of pearls that are available in our jewelry store at Devon's Diamonds & Decor.
 502 Via de Palmas in Boca Raton, Florida .